paolomostardi/Videogame_tracker/README.md

 All the games that the user has added to their list will be added to their user list.
 They can access their list on the 'My list' page.

 ### Use profile
 The user can view their own profile on the 'My profile' page.
 They will be able to see their username, profile picture and bio.
+They will also be able to change their profile picture and bio too

 ### Login page
 The user can login to their account (assuming they already have one) at the login page.
 They will be required to enter their username and password to login.